-The Master of Science in Nutrition and Dietetics (MSND) program aims to prepare students from unique academic backgrounds to practice as competent Registered Dietitians.
-The MSND Future Graduate Program provides a verification statement upon successful completion of program requirements, which prepares graduates for practice as an entry-level RDN once they have passed the RDN exam.
+The Master of Science in Nutrition and Dietetics (MSND) program aims to prepare students from unique academic backgrounds to practice as competent Registered Dietitian Nutritionists (RDNs).
+The MSND Future Graduate (FG) Program provides a verification statement upon successful completion of program requirements, which eneables successful graduates to sit for the credentialling exam for RDNs.

-The King's College Master of Science in Nutrition and Dietetics (MSND) Future Graduate Program has been granted Candidacy status by the Accreditation Council for Education in Nutrition and Dietetics (ACEND) of the Academy of Nutrition and Dietetics.
+The King's College Master of Science in Nutrition and Dietetics (MSND) FG Program has been granted Candidacy status by the Accreditation Council for Education in Nutrition and Dietetics (ACEND) of the Academy of Nutrition and Dietetics.
 The next review of the program will be in 2026.